MIPT-Oulu/3DHistoGrading/README.md

 ![Calcified grading](https://github.com/MIPT-Oulu/3D-Histo-Grading/blob/master/pictures/calc_grading.PNG "Separate windows are created for each zone.")

 ## License
 This software is distributed under the MIT License.
+This software and the pretrained models can be used only for research purposes.

 ## Citation
 ```